 Fewer foods are as beloved in New York City as the bagel is.
 Add a (more than) generous helping of cream cheese, some smoked salmon, and maybe some capers and onions, and you have the quintessential New York City breakfast.
 There are plenty of places in New York City that serve bagels and lox, but perhaps none is as famous as Russ & Daughters.
-For my first time having a bagel with lox, I had to visit the original.
+For my first time having a bagel with lox, I had to visit the original, open for more than 100 years.

 The Russ & Daughters story starts way back in 1907, when Joel Russ immigrated from the shtetl of Strzyzow, now part of modern day Poland.
 He started in the food industry on the Lower East Side by selling schmaltz herring out of a barrel to the Eastern European Jews in the neighborhood.
 After moving up the ranks to a pushcart and then a horse and wagon, Russ opened a brick and mortar store in 1914.
 The original Russ & Daughters was located on Orchard Street, and was moved to 179 East Houston Street in 1920, where it still stands today.
 The store specializes in smoked fish, caviar, and knishes.